hidetatz/hidetatz.github.io/data/articles/go_mutex_starvation_en.md

 ## Introduction

 Mutex is one of the synchronization primitives in multi-threaded programming.
 A mutex object usually has a `Lock()` `Unlock()` interface and can lock/unlock itself.
 Also, it guarantees that it cannot be locked by multiple threads at the same time.
-If the user program always acquires a lock before entering a critical section, and releases the lock as soon as the critical section is over, exclusions can be performed even in a multi-threaded environment.
+If the user program always acquires a lock before entering a critical section, and releases the lock as soon as the critical section is over, "mutual exclusions" can be performed even in a multi-threaded environment.

 Since mutex is a very simple locking mechanism, there are many variations in its algorithm.
 However, if the algorithm is not carefully chosen, it can sometimes cause "starvation", resulting in reduced throughput and even system stop.
 In this article, we will discuss the mutex algorithm that causes starvation in certain situations that existed up to Go 1.8.
 We will use actual programs as examples to gain a better understanding of the mutex behavior, starvation, and locking algorithms.
 Then, we will look at the changes that Go has made in 1.9 to make situation better.